 In order to provide relative price stability to its natural gas supply portfolio, NJNG employs a hedging strategy with the goal of having at least 75 percent of the Company's projected winter periodic BGSS natural gas sales volumes hedged by each November 1 and at least 25 percent of the projected periodic BGSS natural gas sales hedged for the following April-through-March period.
-This is accomplished with the use of various financial instruments including futures, swaps and options used in conjunction with commodity and/or weather-related hedging activity.
+The hedging goal is typically achieved with gas in storage and the use of financial instruments to hedge storage injections.
+NJNG may also use various financial instruments including futures, swaps, options and weather related products to hedge its future delivery obligations.